acrolinx/sdk-php/README.md

 # SDK-PHP

-This library is meant to be used to interact with the Acrolinx Platform API in embedded integrations.
+This library is meant to be used to interact with the Acrolinx Platform API in automated integrations.
 See [Sideabar SDK](https://github.com/acrolinx/sidebar-sdk-js) for Acrolinx Sidebar based integration development

-Use [AcrolinxEndpoint](api.md) methods to interact with the Acrolinx Platform API.
+## Get Started with your Integration

-## Prerequisites
+### Prerequisites

 Please contact [Acrolinx SDK support](https://github.com/acrolinx/acrolinx-coding-guidance/blob/master/topics/sdk-support.md) for consulting and getting your integration certified.